torrejonv/teranode/docs/services/validator.md

 3. **validator_kafkaWorkers**: Indicates the number of workers to be used for Kafka consumers.
 This setting controls the level of parallelism or concurrency in processing Kafka messages.

-4. **validator_drpcListenAddress**: The listening address for the DRPC server.

-5. **validator_frpcListenAddress**: The listening address for the fRPC server.
+4. **validator_frpcListenAddress**: The listening address for the fRPC server.

-6. **validator_frpcConcurrency**: Sets the concurrency level for the fRPC server.
+5. **validator_frpcConcurrency**: Sets the concurrency level for the fRPC server.

-7. **blockvalidation_txMetaCacheBatcherEnabled**: Determines whether the batcher for transaction metadata caching in the block validation process is enabled.
+6. **blockvalidation_txMetaCacheBatcherEnabled**: Determines whether the batcher for transaction metadata caching in the block validation process is enabled.

-8. **blockvalidation_txMetaCacheBatchSize**: Specifies the batch size for transaction metadata caching in the block validation process.
+7. **blockvalidation_txMetaCacheBatchSize**: Specifies the batch size for transaction metadata caching in the block validation process.

-9. **blockvalidation_txMetaCacheBatchTimeoutMillis**: Indicates the timeout (in milliseconds) for the batch operation in transaction metadata caching.
+8. **blockvalidation_txMetaCacheBatchTimeoutMillis**: Indicates the timeout (in milliseconds) for the batch operation in transaction metadata caching.

-10. **blockassembly_disabled**: A boolean setting that indicates whether the block assembly feature is disabled.
+9. **blockassembly_disabled**: A boolean setting that indicates whether the block assembly feature is disabled.

-11. **blockassembly_kafkaBrokers**: Defines the Kafka brokers' address for the block assembly process.
+10. **blockassembly_kafkaBrokers**: Defines the Kafka brokers' address for the block assembly process.